 We managed to extract metadata for 851 full texts-we could not find and/or download 65 articles.
 The sampled proportion of biodiversity was systematically low across this random sample of literature.
 Of all papers, 22% did not consider any organism and were therefore excluded from further analyses-these were mostly theoretical papers.
-Across papers that actually considered or sampled biodiversity (N = 661), the proportion of biodiversity investigated by each study showed a highly skewed distribution, with most studies sampling a small proportion of biodiversity (mean \pm S.E.: 3.86% \pm 0.15%; mode: 1.78%; range: 1.78-44.64%).
+Across papers that actually considered or sampled biodiversity (N = 661), the proportion of biodiversity investigated by each study showed a highly skewed distribution, with most studies sampling a small proportion of biodiversity and a long tail of comparatively few studies sampling higher proportions of biodiversity (mean ± S.E.: 3.86% ± 0.15%; mode: 1.78%; range: 1.78-44.64%).
 Most of these studies did not distinguish between the different components of biodiversity, with only 19% of studies considering two, 4% three, and 0.6% four biodiversity facets.
 Taxonomic diversity was the most considered facet (84% of studies), followed by functional diversity (16%), (phylo)genetic diversity (12%), and other forms of diversity (8%)